Prediction or forecast: don't make the mistake anymore!

 - "Only a few hours left to validate your prediction."

-- "Several teams predict a surprise."
+- "Several teams forecast a surprise."

 This alternation gives rhythm.
 It also avoids the mechanical repetition of the same word in each line.